hucancode/hucancode/src/posts/oni-training-2023.md

 - Learn System Design
 - If at all possible, I would like to work on the game I always wanted to
-- Learn to animate 3D characters
+- If at all possible, learn to animate 3D characters
-- Lean math, geometry, combinatorics
+- If at all possible, lean math, geometry, combinatorics

 #### ⏰ Time Stone